Overview

 If you have extra time, consider a short drive to other highlights in County Clare:

-- Ballyvaughan – a charming harbour village with craft shops.
+- Ballyvaughan – a charming harbour village with craft shops and coastal trails.

-- Burren Way – a long‑distance walking route that skirts the Burren’s limestone landscape.
+- Burren Way – a long-distance walking route that skirts the Burren’s unique limestone landscape.

-- Cliffs of Moher – one of Ireland’s most famous natural landmarks, about 45 km north.
+- Cliffs of Moher – one of Ireland’s most famous natural landmarks, approximately 45 km north.

-- Carrigaholt – a picturesque village on the Loop Head Peninsula.
+- Carrigaholt – a picturesque village on the Loop Head Peninsula, known for its harbour and surfing.

 Nature & Conservation

 Moyasta lies within a designated shellfish area on the Shannon Estuary, supporting a thriving oyster industry.
-The surrounding coastal dunes and grasslands provide habitat for protected species, most notably the hen‑harrier.
-In 2025 a proposal for a three‑turbine wind farm near Moyasta was rejected after objections highlighted the potential impact on breeding hen‑harriers and the visual integrity of the landscape.
-The decision underscores the community’s commitment to preserving the area’s natural character and biodiversity.
+The surrounding coastal dunes and grasslands provide habitat for protected species, most notably the hen-harrier.
+In 2025, a proposal for a three-turbine wind farm near Moyasta was rejected following objections regarding the potential impact on breeding hen-harriers and the visual integrity of the landscape.
+This decision reflects the community’s commitment to preserving the area’s natural character and biodiversity.

 Recent News & Safety

-- Missing black‑spot signs – In August 2024 local councillors reported that traffic‑safety “black‑spot” signs around Moyasta had disappeared or become obscured by trees, raising concerns about road safety on the N67.
+- Road Safety: In August 2024, local councillors reported that traffic-safety “black-spot” signs around Moyasta had disappeared or become obscured by trees, raising concerns about visibility on the N67.

-- Road collision – A fatal pedestrian collision occurred on the N67 at Moyasta in November 2023.
-The incident prompted temporary road closures and a reminder for drivers to exercise caution, especially near the railway crossing.
+- Collision: A fatal pedestrian collision occurred on the N67 at Moyasta in November 2023.
+The incident prompted temporary road closures and serves as a reminder for drivers to exercise caution, particularly near the railway crossing.

-- West Clare Railway Greenway funding – As of April 2025, Transport Infrastructure Ireland declined funding for the Ennistymon‑to‑Moyasta section of the proposed greenway.
-County Council is lobbying for alternative financing, with the hope that the segment may be revisited in 2026.
+- Greenway Funding: As of April 2025, Transport Infrastructure Ireland declined funding for the Ennistymon-to-Moyasta section of the proposed greenway.
+The County Council is lobbying for alternative financing, with hopes that the segment may be revisited in 2026.
+The Kilrush-to-Kilkee segment is expected to open in 2025, providing a traffic-free cycling and walking route.

 Practical Information